varqox/sim-project/README.md

   password: sim
   ```

 7. Well done!
 You have just installed SIM.
-There is a sim-server configuration file `where-you-installed-SIM/server.conf` in which are server parameters like ADDRESS etc. There are log files `*.log` which you would find useful if something did not work.
+There is a sim-server configuration file `where-you-installed-SIM/server.conf` in which are server parameters like ADDRESS etc. There are also log files `*.log` which you would find useful if something did not work.
 Feel free to report bugs and irregularities.

 ### Upgrading
 Just type (be aware of incompatible database (and other inner) changes)